LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-console/README.md

 In this project, you'll show that you can:

 - Read and understand code written by others
-- Use core Java syntax (methods, variables, loops, conditionals)
+- Use core C# syntax (methods, variables, loops, conditionals)
 - Utilize `List` and `Dictionary` collection types
 - Work with console I/O via the `Console` class
 - Work with data types and arrays